dkarv/ha-komodo/README.md

 # Komodo Home Assistant Integration

-A Home Assistant custom integration for monitoring [Komodo](https://github.com/mbecker20/komodo) - a self-hosted container and stack management platform.
-This integration allows you to monitor your Komodo-managed servers, Docker stacks, and alerts directly from your Home Assistant dashboard.
+A Home Assistant custom integration for monitoring your [Komodo](https://github.com/mbecker20/komodo) instance.
+It allows you to monitor your Komodo-managed servers, Docker stacks, and alerts directly from Home Assistant.

-## What is Komodo?
+## Capabilities

-Komodo is a modern, web-based platform for managing Docker containers and stacks across multiple servers.
-It provides features like:
-- Multi-server container management
-- Stack deployment and monitoring
-- Alert system for infrastructure issues
-- Container update notifications
-- Resource monitoring

-This integration brings Komodo monitoring capabilities into Home Assistant, allowing you to:
+This integration allows you to:
-- Track server states (online/offline)
+- Track server states
 - Monitor Docker stack states
-- View unresolved alerts
+- View unresolved alerts (WiP)
-- Get notified about available container updates
+- Get notified about available container updates and install them (WiP)

 ## Installation